rgbkids/server-components-demo/README.md

 - A React app containing Server and Client components used to build React Notes

 This demo is built on top of our Webpack plugin, but this is not how we envision using Server Components when they are stable.
 They are intended to be used in a framework that supports server rendering — for example, in Next.js.
 This is an early demo -- the real integration will be developed in the coming months.
 Learn more in the [announcement post](https://reactjs.org/server-components).

-### Interesting things to try

-- Expand note(s) by hovering over the note in the sidebar, and clicking the expand/collapse toggle.
-Next, create or delete a note.
-What happens to the expanded notes?
-- Change a note's title while editing, and notice how editing an existing item animates in the sidebar.
-What happens if you edit a note in the middle of the list?
-- Search for any title.
-With the search text still in the search input, create a new note with a title matching the search text.
-What happens?
-- Search while on Slow 3G, observe the inline loading indicator.
-- Switch between two notes back and forth.
-Observe we don't send new responses next time we switch them again.
-- Uncomment the `fetch('http://localhost:4000/sleep/....')` call in `Note.server.js` or `NoteList.server.js` to introduce an artificial delay and trigger Suspense.
-  - If you only uncomment it in `Note.server.js`, you'll see the fallback every time you open a note.
-  - If you only uncomment it in `NoteList.server.js`, you'll see the list fallback on first page load.
-  - If you uncomment it in both, it won't be very interesting because we have nothing new to show until they both respond.
-- Add a new Server Component and place it above the search bar in `App.server.js`.
-Import `db` from `db.server` and use `db.query()` from it to get the number of notes.
-Oberserve what happens when you add or delete a note.

-You can watch a [recorded walkthrough of all these demo points here](https://youtu.be/La4agIEgoNg?t=600) (with timestamps).

 ## Built by (A-Z)